 Details of a past competition is detailed below, with a very simple specification.
-The task relates to core competencies in bending and jointing pipe and provides stretch to the curriculum with multiple bends and a timescale that requires the competitor to be organized in their planning etc. to complete in the available time.
+The task relates to core competencies in bending and jointing pipe and provides stretch to the curriculum with multiple bends and a timescale that requires the competitor to be organised in their planning etc. to complete in the available time.

-It is important to remember you are competing against a standard and not the competitor next to you as you will need to be in the Top 8 scoring competitors nationally to get to the next stage, the National Finals
+It is important to remember you are competing against a standard and not the competitor next to you as you will need to be in the Top 8 scoring competitors across all the UK qualifying heats to get to the next stage, the National Finals

-Design specification Material 15mm & 22mm Copper Pipe Time 3.5hrs Additional data • Pipework exercise to simulate part of a Domestic HeatingSystem.
-All soldering to be completed using Lead Free solder • All preparation for bending to be done in competition time (NoTemplates) All testing to be completed in competition time (competitormay test prior to asking for official test)
+Design specification

+Material 15mm & 22mm Copper Pipe

+Time 3.5hrs

+Additional data Pipework exercise to simulate part of a Domestic Heating

+System.

+All soldering to be completed using Lead Free solder.

+All preparation for bending to be done in competition time (No)

+Templates).

+All testing to be completed in competition time (competitor

+may test prior to asking for official test).